 A detailed school report is sent home twice a year, which updates parents and carers on their child's progress and a termly newsletter details many of the activities going on in school.
 However, the majority of contact with parents is by phone.
 Key workers and tutors regularly phone home to update parents on their child's progress and any key school issues.
 Parents are actively encouraged to phone for updates and many parents regularly ring to speak to their sons and speak to staff at the same time.

-The school’s governing body has three parent governors.
-Any parent wishing to bring the governing body’s attention to any matter relating to the operation of the school is asked to contact parent governors via the school.
+Any parent wishing to bring the governing body’s attention to any matter relating to the operation of the school is asked to contact the governors via the school admin office.

-Click here for information about FREE independant travel workshops for parents, carers and young people.
+Click here for information about FREE independent travel workshops for parents, carers and young people.

 Assessing Progress at Brompton Hall School